101 Dalmatians (1996 film): Reception

-On Rotten Tomatoes, 101 Dalmatians has an approval rating of 41% and an average rating of 5.32/10, based on 37 reviews.
+On Rotten Tomatoes, 101 Dalmatians has an approval rating of 40% and an average rating of 5.30/10, based on 36 reviews.
 The site's critic consensus reads: "Neat performance from Glenn Close aside, 101 Dalmatians is a bland, pointless remake."
-On Metacritic the film has a weighted average score of 49 out of 100, based on 20 critics, indicating "mixed or average reviews".
+On Metacritic the film has a weighted average score of 50 out of 100, based on 20 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

+Roger Ebert of the Chicago Sun-Times gave the film two and a half stars out of four and said, "For older viewers, 101 Dalmatians may seem closer to the artistic level of the Beethoven dog adventures than the mid-level Disney classic that inspired it.
+Hint: Don't wear your fur coat to the movie."

 Controversy

 Animal rights organizations protested the film's release, saying that Dalmatian sales shot up after the premiere, fueled by impulsive purchases of puppies by parents for their children.
-Being ill-prepared to care for a relatively difficult breed of dog past puppy-hood, many of these new owners eventually surrendered their animals to pounds, where many dogs ended up being euthanized.
+Being ill-prepared to care for a relatively difficult breed of dog past puppy-hood, many of these new owners eventually surrendered their animals to shelters, where many dogs ended up being euthanized.

-Sequel and reboot
+Sequel and backstory

 A sequel, 102 Dalmatians, was released on November 22, 2000.
 Glenn Close returned in her role.
-The film's early working title was 101 Dalmatians Returns.

-Disney planned a live-action Cruella de Vil reboot film on the title character's origins titled Cruella.
-Glenn Close acted as an executive producer.
-Emma Stone played the title role.
+Disney planned a live-action Cruella de Vil backstory film on the title character's origins titled Cruella.
+Glenn Close was an executive producer and Emma Stone played the title role.
 The film was released on May 28, 2021.
+In June 2021, Disney announced its sequel was officially in the early stages of development.